dalgard/meteor-viewmodel/README.md

 });
 ```

 In the case where you want to call the bound property, but not do so with a new value, simply omit the `get` function altogether – like with the `click` binding.
-The bound property will then be called with the arguments `event`, `elem`, `args`, and `kwargs`, like the example does.
+The bound property will then be called with the arguments `event`, `elem`, `args`, and `kwargs`.

 A definition object may also be returned from a factory function, which is called with some useful arguments: